We are currently preparing our new Municipal Planning Strategy (MPS)

 Next Steps

-Note: the planning scheme amendment process will involve another formal round of consultation whereby the final adopted version of the MPS will be exhibited to the community and stakeholders pursuant to the notification requirements of the Planning & Environment Act 1987, who will have another opportunity to provide comment
+Subject to the above Council resolution, officers will prepare the planning scheme amendment to implement the MPS and Clause 74.02 into the Nillumbik Planning Scheme.
+The planning scheme amendment process will involve another formal round of consultation whereby the final adopted version of the MPS will be exhibited to the community and stakeholders pursuant to the notification requirements of the Planning & Environment Act 1987, who will have another opportunity to provide comment.

 The Municipal Planning Strategy (MPS) is a succinct expression of the overarching strategic policy directions of a municipality.
 It provides for the planning scheme’s policy foundation, based on the municipality’s location and regional context, history, assets, strengths, key attributes and influences.
 The MPS supports but does not form part of the Planning Policy Framework (PPF).
 The PPF and MPS work together to form the strategic basis of a planning scheme.